 (See the below section on the debate about whether to teach traditional or simplified characters.)

-It's true that the pictographic elements contained in many traditional Chinese characters often hint at their meanings or their origins.
-Some students find that these elements can make characters easier to remember.
+Many students prefer to write simplified characters since there are fewer strokes involved.It's true that the pictographic elements that many traditional Chinese characters contain often hint at their meanings or origins.
+Some students find that these elements make characters easier to remember.

 In this example, the traditional Chinese character on the right contains 雨 (yǔ), the Chinese character for rain. 雨 is conspicuously absent in the simplified version on the left, however.
 The traditional word for electricity contains the character for rain because people associated electricity with thunderstorms in ancient times.

 "Open,” or 开 (kāi) in simplified Chinese, is another interesting example:

 Once again, it’s easy to see how the reformers simplified this character.
 The traditional character on the right contains the traditional character for “door” (門), or 门 (mén) in simplified Chinese.
 This makes sense, as doors are things that people frequently open.
 In the simplified version on the left, the traditional character for door is gone, however.
 Only the easier-to-write middle part remains.